nn1900/baseline/README.md

+___Note: as of the current release, only mysql database is supported.
+But support for other databases has been planed.___

 # Description
 A simple database migration and versioning tool.
 Basically, it works by maintaining change logs in the database, and incrementally updating the database using user supplied change scripts.
 You can craft the